 The hairless cat is an instantly recognizable breed that has a unique history.
-While many people can immediately identify a hairless cat when they see one, they might not know much else about them.
+While many people can immediately identify hairless cats when they see one, they might not know much else about them.
 Keep reading to learn some interesting and fun facts about this unique breed of cat.

 They Originated in Canada